-Trajectories over time of fishing intensity (U) and spawning biomass (% B_0), for the western noki stock from the start of the assessment period in 1972 (represented by a red asterisk) to 2022 (blue triangle).
-The red solid vertical line at 10% B_0 represents the hard limit, the red dashed line at 20% B_0 is the soft limit, and the shaded area represents the management target ranges in biomass and fishing intensity, with fishing intensity estimated using recent recruitment.
+Trajectories over time of fishing intensity (U; Catch/mid season SSB) and relative spawning biomass (SSB/SSB ${\theta}$), for the western hoki stock from the start of the assessment period in 1972 (represented by a red asterisk) to 2024 (centre of red cross).
+The red solid vertical line at 10% B{θ} represents the hard limit, the red dashed line at 20% B{θ} is the soft limit, and the grey lines represent the management target ranges in biomass and fishing intensity, with fishing intensity estimated in the 2022 assessment using long-term recruitment.
 Biomass and fishing intensity estimates are medians from MCMC results.
+Red cross represents 95% CIs for 2024.